Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice: Spontaneous inversion symmetry breaking

+Then, we measure the decaying behavior of $\delta$ from the boundary to the bulk.
+As shown in Fig.~\ref{fig2b}(a), we find that $\delta$ decays quite slowly for large $-J_e$, implying a large decay length.
+We checked that different values of $J_{\rm pin}$ give the same decay length.
+Since the decay length for $\delta$ keeps increasing with increasing $-J_e$, our DMRG calculations imply that the SISB of the ground state might survive on a wider or even infinite-size system.
+Based only on the DMRG results, however, it is difficult to determine whether the symmetry breaking persists in the thermodynamic limit.
+With decreasing $|J_e|$, $\delta$ decays faster.
+For small values of $|J_e|$, the SISB is too weak to identify on a small cylinder.
+To provide more solid evidence, we thus employ the TN simulations on the infinite-size system.

-The order parameter $\delta$ obtained from TN methods is shown in Fig.~\ref{fig2}(c).
-For large $|J_e|$, TN calculations, too, find a strong TVBC order, consistent with DMRG results.
-By fitting $\delta$ with $-J_e\gg 0$, we find that $\delta$ fulfills an exponential behavior with $J_e$ as
+The TN calculations, too, find a strong TVBC order for large $|J_e|$ [Fig.~\ref{fig2b}(b)], consistent with DMRG results.
+By fitting the order parameter $\delta$ with $-J_e\gg 0$, we find that $\delta$ fulfills an exponential behavior with $J_e$ as

 where we have $\mu=0.28$ and $\tilde{\delta}=0.1$.
 It indicates that the large $|J_e|$ couplings project each corresponding spin-$\frac12$ pair into an effective $S=1$ spin, and stabilize a TVBC.
 Interestingly, for the small $|J_e|$ region, the TN simulations show that the inversion symmetry is broken for any small $J_e < 0$, while such a symmetry is found to be intact for $J_e > 0$.
-To be specific, for $-J_e \to 0$, $\delta$ satisfies the algebraic relation $\delta=0.03J_e^{2}$, as shown in the inset of Fig. \ref{fig2} (c).
-Our results not only support the TVBC ground state for the spin-$1$ kagom\'{e} model \cite{KagomeS12,KagomeS13,KagomeS14}, but also further show that such a TVBC is robust in the spin-$\frac12$ star model for any finite FM $J_e$ interaction, where each two spin-$\frac12$ connected by $J_e$ cannot be regarded as strictly projected into an effective spin-$1$.
+To be specific, for $-J_e \to 0$, $\delta$ satisfies the algebraic relation $\delta=0.03J_e^{2}$, as shown in the inset of Fig. \ref{fig2b} (b).
+Our results not only support the TVBC ground state for the spin-$1$ kagom\'{e} model \cite{KagomeS12,KagomeS13,KagomeS14}, but also further show that such a TVBC is robust in the spin-$\frac12$ star model for any finite strength of the FM $J_e$ interactions.
+In other words, the TVBC survives with the fluctuations caused by the finiteness of $J_e$.
+In contrast to the spin-1 model, two spin-$\frac{1}{2}$'s in our system are not strictly projected into the spin-1's, especially for small $|J_e|$.

+Note that in the $J_e \to -\infty$ limit, each two spin-$\frac{1}{2}$'s connected by a ferromagnetic coupling are strictly mapped to the triplet states, i.e. a spin-1.
+Each antiferromagnetic coupling between two spin-$\frac{1}{2}$'s is then exactly mapped to the antiferromagnetic coupling of two spin-1's.
+The Hamiltonian of our star model becomes identical to that of the spin-$1$ antiferromagnetic Heisenberg model on kagome lattice.